okertanov/functional/text/cv/cv-okertanov.md

 Objective
 ---------
-Seeking position as a software engineer, system analyst
+Seeking position as a software engineer, technical consultant

 Professional skills and expertise
 -------------------